 - A. Only FLSA non-exempt employees shall receive pay for overtime. - B. Overtime work is performed either before or after the normal or assigned work schedule in excess of forty hours per week.
 Overtime also refers to hours employees are called back to work which fall outside of their regular work schedule.
 Time spent on District property which is not time spent working, either before or after work, or during the lunch period, shall not be included as overtime worked. - C. Pay for overtime shall be at the rate of one and one-half times the rate of regular pay for any hours worked beyond 40 straight-time hours actually worked in a week.
-Additionally, the eight hours paid for holidays shall be included in the computation of the 40 hours required before overtime is paid. - D. Overtime is reported in quarter hour increments.

-- E. Overtime shall be worked only upon the approval of a Division Manager or his/her designee if absent.
+Additionally, the eight hours paid for holidays shall be included in the computation of the 40 hours required before overtime is paid. - D. Overtime is reported in quarter hour increments. - E. Overtime shall be worked only upon the approval of a Division Manager or his/her designee if absent.
 Approval may be verbal and documented at a later date and shall indicate the time to be worked and the reason for the overtime. - F. The District work week is Monday through Sunday.
 Unless otherwise defined, the work period is eight hours each day, to begin at 8 AM and end at 5 PM, Monday through Friday.
 Each employee is entitled to one hour for lunch between noon and 1 PM.
 These hours apply to all employees unless the Division Manager approves other arrangements. - G. The General Manager shall maintain a current classification of employee positions that are exempt and non-exempt under the Fair Labor Standards Act. - H. The General Manager shall establish for each non-exempt position the designated work period, the designated work hours and the designated rate of pay.
 All such determinations shall be provided to each employee and shall be filed in the personnel file. - I. Compensatory Time Exempt employees will receive compensatory time for any "overtime" worked.
 Compensated time will be granted on an hour-for-hour basis and must be used by the end of the six-month period in which it was accrued, or it will be lost.
-The cut-off dates in which to use the compensatory time accrued within a six-month period are June 30th for January 1 June 30 and December 31st for July 1 December 31 of each calendar year.
+The cut-off dates in which to use the compensatory time accrued within a sixmonth period are June 30th for January 1 - June 30 and December 31st for July 1 - December 31 of each calendar year.
 At the start of each six-month period, each exempt employee will have a zero balance of compensatory time, unless otherwise approved by the General Manager.
-The District will not pay cash or otherwise offer compensation for accumulated compensatory time under any circumstance. - J. Call Back Time An employee who has completed a normal work shift, when ordered back to work, shall be credited with a minimum of two (2) hours work time provided the call back to work is without having been notified prior to completion of the work shift, or the notification is prior to completion of the work shift and the work begins three (3) or more hours after the completion of the work shift.
+The District will not pay cash or otherwise offer compensation for accumulated compensatory time under any circumstance.